≡ Menu

 Now…

-We should not that athletes aren’t the only ones who may see their life insurance application affected because they work in and around rodeos.
+We should not say that athletes aren’t the only ones who may see their life insurance applications affected because they work in and around rodeos.
 Volunteers, coaches, groundskeepers, vets, animal caregivers, and others around the animals may also be asked questions about their careers or passions.
 After all, you don’t necessarily have to climb on top of a bull or a wild horse to get hurt by one now, do you?

 What kind of rate can I qualify for?

 As one can see, many variables can come into play when determining what “kind” of rate someone who likes to participate in rodeos might qualify for.
 This is why it’s next to impossible to know for sure what “kind” of right you might be able to qualify for without first speaking with you directly.
+That said, however, we have found here at IBUSA that most Rodeo Athletes will fall into one of four categories.

 Category #1

 The first group you may end up in will be those who are simply flat-out and denied coverage.
-Now we have to be honest with you that this doesn’t happen all that often, but if it turns out that you are a Professional Rodeo Performer, it is conceivable that you may be denied coverage.
+Now, we have to be honest with you: This doesn’t happen all that often, but if it turns out that you are a Professional Rodeo Performer, it is conceivable that you may be denied coverage.
+This is especially so if you apply with a life insurance company that tends to be more “strict” when ensuring a “dangerous” career or hobby.

 Category #2

 The second “category” that you may be able to qualify for will be one where you are approved, but you have to pay a “surcharge” due to your rodeo activities.
-And unfortunately, this “surcharge” can be quite significant!
+And unfortunately, this “surcharge” can be pretty significant!

 Category #3

-This may just be fine with you; if this is all your health would allow you to qualify for.
+The third category that you might be able to qualify for would be a Standard or average rate.
+This may just be fine with you if this is all your health would allow you to qualify for.
 However, if you are in great shape, being forced to pay a Standard rate simply because you participate in rodeos might be a tough pill to swallow.

 Category #4